DAO Use Cases And How To Build A DAO?

 3. Governance DAOs

-Maker is governed by a DAO, which allows holders of its governance token to change the protocol's rules and give the team responsibility when it comes to community decisions.
+Maker is governed by a DAO, which allows holders of its governance system a token to change the protocol's rules and give the team responsibility when it comes to community decisions.
 Maker currently has over $6.5 billion invested in it.

 4. NFT DAOs